-The document a taxpayer files (along with a copy of a Notice of Deficiency or Notice of Determination) explaining to the Court why he or she disagrees with the Internal Revenue Service.
+The document a taxpayer files (along with a copy of a Notice of Deficiency or Notice of Determination) explaining to the Court why they disagree with the Internal Revenue Service.
 A case cannot be heard without a timely filed petition.

 A case in which the taxpayer elects not to be heard under the Small Tax Case procedures.
 The differences between a regular tax case and small tax case are described in the Guidance for Petitioners section of the Tax Court Web site and in the informational packet available from the Court.

 An “S” case is heard under less formal procedures and there is no right of appeal.
-Cases may not exceed certain monetary thresholds (generally $50,000 per year) in order to be heard as a small tax case.
-For more information, please refer to the Guidance for Petitioners section of the Tax Court Web site or the informational packet available from the Court.
+Cases may not exceed certain monetary thresholds (generally $50,000 per year in issue) in order to be heard as a small tax case.
+For more information, please refer to the Guidance for Petitioners section of the Tax Court Website.

 A document (Tax Court Form 4) submitted with a petition providing the taxpayer’s name and Social Security (or other taxpayer ID) number; this document is not filed or made available to the public.

-A command by the Court for a witness to produce documents or provide testimony at trial.
-A subpoena form and instructions are available on the Court’s Web site.
+A command by the Court for a witness to produce documents or provide testimony at trial or deposition.
+Subpoena to Appear and Testify at a Hearing or Trial (Form 14A) and Subpoena to Testify at a Deposition (Form 14B) are available on the Court’s Web site.
 A petitioner must pay fees and expenses to the witness.
 The $40 attendance fee is subject to change, and you should look to 26 U.S.C. section 1821 for amendments.
-The relevant regulations for travel expenses appear at 41 C.F.R. section 301-10 (also subject to amendment); and the mileage rate, currently $0.56 per mile, is updated at http://www.gsa.gov/mileage.
+The relevant regulations for travel expenses appear at 41 C.F.R. section 301-10 (also subject to amendment); and the mileage rate, currently $0.655 per mile, is updated at http://www.gsa.gov/mileage.

 For all non-technical questions, contact the Office of the Clerk of the Court at (202) 521-0700.